nate-browne/Grading-Scripts/README.md

 Hopefully this trio of scripts makes the grading process for CSE 30 a bit easier :) Happy grading!

-#### Pull Requests

-This directory will be maintained (and added to), but pull requests are (probably) not gonna get considered.
-Sorry!
+This directory will be maintained, and new scripts will be added as needed/desired, so if there's anything you'd want to see in these scripts/other scripts just let me know!